zapzor/tic-tac-toe-js/README.md

 # tic-tac-toe-js

-Basic tic-tac-toe game built with css and js.
+Basic tic-tac-toe game built with js.
 Unfinished.

 Can be accessed at: https://zapzor.github.io/tic-tac-toe-js/